mohaa-moddb/mefy-extgametypes/README.md

 that map in Round-Based-Match mode in order to enable the new gametypes.
 If the map is one of the stock objective maps (obj_team#), then run the map in Objective mode.
 Running a stock dm map in Free-For-All or Team-Match modes will make the map function as normal.
+For Freeze-Tag-TOW, run the map in Tug-of-War mode.

-The default gametype that will be played is Freeze-Tag for the dm maps, and Freeze-Tag-Objective for the obj maps.
+The default gametype that will be played is Freeze-Tag for the dm maps, Freeze-Tag-Objective for the obj maps, and Freeze-Tag-TOW for the tow maps.
 If you want to activate the other gametypes for a map, you must set the cvar "g_extgametype" to the gametype that you want to play:

   set g_extgametype ctf   // Capture-The-Flag
   set g_extgametype ft    // Freeze-Tag
   set g_extgametype ftobj // Freeze-Tag-Objective
+  set g_extgametype ftctf // Freeze-Tag-CTF
+  set g_extgametype fttow // Freeze-Tag-TOW
+  set g_extgametype dem   // Demolition
-  set g_extgametype vd    // Voodoo-Dolls
+  set g_extgametype ftdem // Freeze-Tag-Demolition

 If you want to play Round-Based-Match instead of one of the new gametypes: